Boulder’s assault weapons ban, meant to stop mass shootings, was blocked 10 days before grocery store attack

 “We tried to protect our city,” she told The Washington Post.
 “It’s so tragic to see the legislation struck down, and days later, to have our city experience exactly what we were trying to prevent.”

-Rachel Friend, a city council member, made a similar observation on Twitter, adding that she was “heartsick and angry and mostly so, so sad.”
+Rachel Friend, a city council member, made a similar observation on Twitter, adding she was “heartsick and angry and mostly so, so sad.”

 But the Colorado State Shooting Association, one of the plaintiffs that sued Boulder over the assault weapons ban, rejected that sentiment, arguing in a statement that “emotional sensationalism” about gun laws would cloud remembrance of the victims.